threader/PC-Tuning/docs/post-install.md

     - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks may be misleading, but as we do not have any games installed yet, you can come back & test this later

 - Open CMD & enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
-Ensure to change the driver key to suit your needs.
+Ensure to change the driver key to suit your needs

     - Run ``C:\prerequisites\scripts\get-driver-keys.bat`` to get the driver keys on your system